 ✔ Authentic Italian Simplicity

-Just 5 core ingredients let rosemary and olive oil shine, using traditional finger-dimpling technique for even baking and flavor infusion
+Just 5 core ingredients let rosemary and olive oil shine, using the traditional finger-dimpling technique for even baking and flavor infusion.

 ✔ Foolproof & Flexible